 The need for testing depends on what the doctor finds during the history and physical examination, particularly whether warning signs Warning signs Bad breath is a frequent or persistent unpleasant odor to the breath.
 Certain diseases produce substances that are detectable on the breath, but these odors are typically mild and not considered... read more are present.
 Some specialists who focus on bad breath have unusual testing equipment, such as portable sulfur monitors, gas chromatography, and chemical tests for tongue scrapings.
 Such testing is rarely needed except for medical research.

 The doctor may suggest that people whose symptoms seem to be related to ingested or inhaled substances avoid the suspected substances for a period of time to see whether the symptoms go away (trial of avoidance).

 Treatment of Bad Breath

 Once diagnosed, any causes of bad breath are treated.

 Physical causes can be removed or corrected.
 For example, people can stop eating garlic, onions, and other odor-producing food and stop smoking.
 If the cause is oral, people should see a dentist for professional cleaning and treatment of periodontal diseases and cavities.
 At home, people should improve their daily oral hygiene routine, including thorough flossing, toothbrushing, and brushing the top and back of the tongue with the toothbrush or a tongue scraper.
 Many deodorant mouthwashes and sprays are available, but these are of limited benefit.
 The effects of most of these products do not last more than 20 minutes.
-Recovering alcoholics should use nonalcoholic (no ethanol) mouthwashes.
+People recovering from alcohol use disorder should use alcohol-free mouthwashes.

-People with psychogenic halitosis may need to see a psychologist.
+People with psychogenic halitosis may need to have a psychiatric evaluation.